GrahamCobb/dlna-media-archive/README.md

     dlna-play --wait 0 --location=http://192.168.111.222:4321/desc <url>
             Play the url on the renderer described at the specified location whatever name it may be advertising.

+See dlna-play --man for full documentation and for further examples.

 ```